-Where there are multiple sources, perhaps in multiple buildings, these sources will also need to be identified on a master alarm.
+Where there are multiple sources, perhaps in various buildings, these sources will also need to be identified on a master alarm.
 In those cases, facilities should be told which system is alarming as well as the symptom.

 The zone alarm typically covers a floor or part of a floor of patient rooms.
 Likewise, it alerts if the supply drops for some reason with lights and sound.

-The area alarm is placed close to, but not in the same room as the gases being used to allow people outside the operating rooms to attend to alarms and the associated valve and gauge inside the wall box.
+The area alarm is placed close to, but not in, the same room as the gases being used to allow people outside the operating rooms to attend to alarms and the associated valve and gauge inside the wall box.

 Patient Room Gas Connections

-Both connections are of the “gas specific quick connect" type.
-That is, they are spring loaded to turn off the gas supply when nothing is plugged into them.
-Most often the wall outlet will have a regulator of some kind plugged into it which allows the amount of oxygen or vacuum to be adjusted to fit the patient or machine’s needs.
+Both connections are of the “gas-specific quick connect" type.
+That is, they are spring-loaded to turn off the gas supply when nothing is plugged into them.
+Most often, the wall outlet will have a regulator of some kind plugged into it, which allows the amount of oxygen or vacuum to be adjusted to fit the patient or machine’s needs.

 Each outlet and inlet needs to be regularly tested and approved by a technician certified by ASSE.
-This test can be done in a few minutes by plugging a rotameter into the outlet and then logging the pressure and volume of the gas moving through the device.
+This test can be done in a few minutes by plugging a rotameter into the outlet and logging the pressure and volume of the gas moving through the device.

-Hoses, Pigtails and Connectors
+Hoses, Pigtails, and Connectors

 The information in this overview is believed to be accurate at the time of publication.
-Standards and rules are constantly evolving and each facility may have special requirements that require accommodations.
+Standards and rules are constantly evolving, and each facility may have special requirements that require accommodations.

 - Center for Medicare and Medicaid Services